-Complexity Versus Simplicity: The Forecast Model Balancing Act
+Complexity vs. Simplicity Part 2: The Forecast Model Balancing Act

 A successful forecast model design, as our previous article explored, relies on four key ingredients: transparency, tailoring, flexibility and simplicity.
 However, getting the right amount of simplicity can be challenging when the other ingredients can drive complexity in a forecast model.